 Ensure your sitting position is not in the line of sharp corners from the edge of furniture or open shelves.
 Avoid sitting under a beam or a single protruding structure on the ceiling that will yield sha ch’i energy which may well cause headaches and lethargy.
 If it cannot be avoided, suspend two hollow bamboo flutes tied with a red string from the beam to disperse the suppressing energy.

 Your office is your private domain and should be kept sacred – free of clutter and dirt, and should be filled with an abundance of yang energy to create an ambience which encourages you to work productively.
 However to strike a balance of energy, excessive sunlight in the room should be controlled with blinds.
 Keep your waste paper bins out of sight, and no dirty cups or ash-filled ashtrays lying around to attract yin energy.
-Fresh flowers or plants placed in the South-east or East corner would help enhance Health and Wealth.
+Fresh flowers or office plants placed in the South-east or East corner would help enhance Health and Wealth.

 Good Fortune Symbols